beejjorgensen/bgc/src/bgc_part_0700_structs.md

 # Structs {#structs}

-In C, have something called a `struct`, which is a user-definable type that holds multiple pieces of data, potentially of different types.
+C has something called a `struct`, which is a user-definable type that holds multiple pieces of data, potentially of different types.

 It's a convenient way to bundle multiple variables into a single one.